 Dublin-born Thérèse Fahy, one of Ireland’s foremost pianists, enjoys an active performing and teaching career at home and abroad.
-Her regular appearances throughout Europe and the United States have met with critical acclaim, as have her numerous broadcasts for both RTÉ and BBC.
-In concerto she has performed with the National Symphony Orchestra of Ireland on numerous occasions, and in chamber music has worked with many of Ireland’s finest musicians.
+Her regular recital and concerto appearances throughout Europe and the United States have met with critical acclaim, as have her numerous broadcasts for both RTÉ and BBC.

 In recent seasons, Thérèse has toured the east coast of the United States, with a recital- programme of solo Irish contemporary piano music supported by Culture Ireland and the Fulbright Commission, and in 2012 with performances of the 24 Debussy Préludes, to celebrate the 150th anniversary of the composer’s birth.
 This programme was toured extensively through Europe and Ireland.

 Other engagements over the last six years have included solo recitals, lecture-recitals and masterclasses in France, UK, Italy, Poland, Spain, USA, the Czech Republic, Holland, Israel, Ethiopia and Ireland.
 Thérèse has also served on the international juries of the Dublin International Piano Competition, the Manchester International Concerto Competition in Great Britain, the Baltic International Piano Competition and the Scriabin International Piano Competition, Italy.